Natalia Gavrilița: Premiership

 Following the 2021 Moldovan parliamentary election in July 2021, the Party of Action and Solidarity (PAS) clinched a majority of 63 members in the Parliament of the Republic of Moldova, Natalia Gavrilița being elected as well in the Parliament of the Republic of Moldova on the PAS list.
 On 6 August 2021, Natalia Gavrilița was elected Prime Minister of Moldova.
 On 18 August, she met with Octavian Armașu, governor of the National Bank of Moldova, to exchange views on monetary policy.

 Political views

 She supports Moldova joining the European Union, but not joining NATO or uniting with Romania.

 Personal life

 Gavrilița was married to Vladimir Gavrilița, an advisor in the control body of the prime minister, during the time when the premiership was held by Maia Sandu.
 They divorced in June 2021.

 In addition to Romanian, she is also fluent in Russian, English, French, and Spanish.

 Her grandfather, Trifon Catrinescu, fought in the Soviet Army in the Second World War, being decorated with the medal "For the Victory over Germany in the Great Patriotic War 1941–1945".

-Controversies

-The historian and unionist politician Octavian Țîcu criticized Gavrilița for her support to the Moldovan independent state, despite the fact that she holds Romanian citizenship.
-In reply, she stated that she no longer remembered what the oath of citizenship contained, that she is not a unionist and that she wanted all Moldovans, regardless of their citizenship, to live well in their country: Moldova. Țîcu labeled her as opportunistic.

-During the 2021 election campaign, Timpul de dimineață accused that Gavrilița appeared in a Russian-language video promoting the concept of Moldovan people, in what the journal saw as an instance of Moldovenism.